MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/mgmt-edgeorder-readme.md

 ---
-title:
+title: Microsoft Azure Edge Order Management Client Library for Python
 keywords: Azure, python, SDK, API, azure-mgmt-edgeorder, edgeorder
 author: mayurid
 ms.author: mayurid
 ms.date: 12/23/2021
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: python
-ms.service: edgeorder
+ms.service: azure-edge-hardware-center
 ---

-# Microsoft Azure SDK for Python
+# Microsoft Azure Edge Order Management Client Library for Python

 This is the Microsoft Azure Edge Order Management Client Library.
 This package has been tested with Python 2.7, 3.6+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

-# Usage
+## Usage

 To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt)